SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 How to Deploy a VMR
 -------------------

-VMRs can either be deployed as a 3 node HA cluster or a single node.
+VMRs can either be deployed as a three node HA cluster or a single node.
 For simple test environments that need to validate application functionality, a single instance will suffice.

 ![alt text](images/single-vmr.png "Single Node Deployment")